Space Odyssey (TV series): Companion book

 A companion book to the series, also titled Space Odyssey: Voyage to the Planets was co-authored by Haines and Riley.
 The book was released in the United States under the title Voyage to the Planets and Beyond: A Space Exploration.
 The book is based on the fictional diary entries of the ground staff and crew on Pegasus, with supplementary factual information on the planets they visited and the real robotic missions which have explored them through history.
 It is illustrated with specially commissioned digital still images and screenshots taken from the programme.

 Tour

 The launch of Space Odyssey was accompanied by a tour, during which Christopher Riley traveled across the United Kingdom to host events for children seven and over in which he presented facts about the Solar System, the science behind Space Odyssey, unseen footage from the series and live demos.

 Interactive version

-Using BBCi (BBC Interative Television), viewers could during the programme's original airing watch Space Odyssey with interactive features.
+Using BBCi (BBC Interactive Television), viewers could during the programme's original airing watch Space Odyssey with interactive features.
 Viewers could access the "Mission Report", a virtual mission control interface which included pup-up facts on the screen, as well as context and extra information for each scene.